Frequently Asked Questions about Chlorine Dioxide

 Is it complicated to generate Chlorine Dioxide on-site?

-No. Chlorine dioxide is generated with the proper equipment selection and with proper training of operation personnel.
-The process is simple enough for general industrial operations and automation can simplify operations further.
+No. Chlorine dioxide is generated with the proper equipment selection and training of operation personnel.
+The process is simple enough for general industrial operations, and automation can simplify operations further.
 With the right application partner, on-site generation is relatively simplistic.
 Chlorine dioxide allows for precise, customized treatment with options for data gathering and remote operation.
-By ensuring proper equipment design and training of personnel, effective treatment can be assured.
+By ensuring proper equipment design and training of personnel, effective treatment can be ensured.

 How does Chlorine Dioxide work and can bacteria become resistant to it?